Threadstone-Wiki/Threadstone-Wiki/pages/global-flags.md

 If a falling block processes a tile tick while instant falling is on, or is updated while instant falling and ITT is on, then it will do the [instantfalling behavior](falling-block.md#instantfalling-behavior).

+Instant Falling is dimension-independent: Turning it on in one dimension turns it on in all dimensions.
+In singleplayer Instant Falling is world-independent: If you turn on Instant Falling in one world, then leave the world and open another world, then Instant Falling will still be on as long as you didn't populate any chunks when opening the new world.

 Instantfalling dragon eggs can break bedrock except at y=0.
 Turning on the instant falling flag and using dragon eggs is one of the easiest and fastest ways to break bedrock above y=0.

+Instant Falling exists and can be [turned on in 1.13](https://www.youtube.com/watch?v=CfMSatbWyfo).
+Since dragon eggs no longer break bedrock in 1.13, it is not useful.

 # Redstone Power Flag
+The redstone power flag is turned off if an update suppression occurs while a redstone dust block is checking whether it is receiving power.
+Update suppressing this consistently requires the [getBlockState() to setBlockState() property of terrain population](chunk/population.md#redstone-power-suppression).

+When the redstone power flag is off, blocks no longer receive any power from redstone dust blocks.

+The redstone power flag is dimension-independent: Turning it off in one dimension turns it off in all dimension.
+But in singleplayer it is world-dependent: Leaving a world and opening a world will reset the redstone power flag, so that it is on again.